michelemarcon14-a11y/michelemarcon14-a11y.github.io/index.md

 **Technical Implementation:**
 *   **Plant Architecture:** Structured a 4-state single-track vehicle dynamics model in MATLAB, defining the state-space matrices through precise parameterization of vehicle mass, yaw inertia, and tire cornering stiffness.
-*   **Control Logic Integration:** Implemented a Model Predictive Control (MPC) algorithm for optimal trajectory tracking, functioning in tandem with a PID controller to govern longitudinal dynamics.
+*   **Control Logic Integration:** Implemented a Model Predictive Control (MPC) algorithm for optimal trajectory tracking, functioning in tandem with a PID controller to govern the throttle pedal and braking one.
 *   **Feedforward Calibration:** Designed and integrated a steering feedforward logic to enhance the predictive response of the path-tracking algorithm.
 Restructured the variable calculation loops, resolving an inactive conditional block to guarantee uninterrupted feedforward data transmission during high-dynamic maneuvering.
 *   **Simulation & Validation:** Deployed the integrated controller within a driver-in-the-loop environment to evaluate transient vehicle behavior and dynamic stability under simulated track conditions.

+**Theoretical Framework & Literature**
+Rather than relying on pre-packaged driver models, the predictive algorithm was mathematically derived from core literature.
+The control logic and plant matrices were built following established methodologies from:
+*   *[MathWorks Website]* - Referenced for structuring the objective function and prediction horizon tuning within the MPC framework.
+*   *[Vehicle Dynamics and Control by R. Rajamani]* - Utilized for defining the state-space formulation of the lateral dynamics.

+**From Scratch Implementation**
+The development process deliberately separated the physical vehicle plant from the driver model.
+By focusing heavily on the driver-side algorithm, we established a robust Model Predictive Controller capable of:
+1.  **Solving the Optimization Problem:** Calculating optimal steering angles by minimizing the cost function over a defined prediction horizon, strictly adhering to track boundary constraints.
+2.  **Handling Actuator Limits:** Explicitly integrating physical steering constraints (rate and angle limits) into the MPC solver to ensure the generated commands are physically executable by the vehicle's steering rack.
+3.  **Future State Prediction:** Utilizing the internally coded 4-state mathematical model to predict the vehicle's lateral deviation and yaw error, allowing the algorithm to preemptively react to upcoming trajectory curvatures.

 ### System Architecture & Control Layout

 ![Simulink Plant and Control Architecture](modello%20completo.png)